Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Introduction

-Recently, we reported on finding specific arrangements for cylindrical pores in Si that can produce a particularly large reduction in thermal conductivity, even pushing the conductivity below the amorphous limit~\cite{PhysRevB.102.205405}.
-Equilibrium molecular dynamics (MD) simulations showed that the large thermal resistance in these structures is accompanied by strong anticorrelation (AC) of the heat flux fluctuations, resulting in thermal conductivity reduction as much as 80\% larger than a uniformly distributed arrangement of the same pores.
-We observed this behavior to be due to heat trapping between large pores with narrow necks Wavepacket calculations showed that at low temperatures the heat can oscillate back and forth and we surmised the AC effect to be due to specular scattering at the pore boundaries.
-In this manuscript, we present simulation and theory that provide a deeper understanding of the scattering process that gives rise to anticorrelated fluctuations of the heat flux.
-We observe that diffusive scattering can lead to an anticorrelated behavior with the same signature as that observed in nanoporous Si.
-Perhaps most importantly, we demonstrate that the AC heat flux makes the long wavelength, long mean-free-path phonons undergo a relatively much stronger mean-free-path reduction compared to the phonons in the rest of the spectrum, a counter intuitive effect, since in most cases those phonons are less affected by disorder [REF-Hossein, Dhritiman].
+In a recent study, we identify specific morphologies/arrangements of cylindrical pores in Si that produce a particularly large reduction in thermal conductivity, in some cases even pushing the conductivity below the amorphous limit~\cite{PhysRevB.102.205405}.
+Equilibrium molecular dynamics (MD) simulations unveiled a large thermal resistance via strong anticorrelation (AC) of the heat flux fluctuations, resulting in a suppression of the thermal conductivity to as much as 80\% lower than the thermal conductivity if the same pores are in a uniformly distributed arrangement.
+This is largely due to elastic backscattering of long-wavelength phonons by narrowly spaced pores, which was confirmed by a set of wavepacket collisions simulations that indicate that heat can oscillate back and forth between pores.
+In this manuscript, we present a theory that provides a deeper understanding of the scattering process that gives rise to anticorrelated fluctuations in the heat flux.
+We observe that even diffusive scattering can lead to an anticorrelated behavior with the same signature as that observed in nanoporous Si --- our initial guess was that only specular scattering is strong enough to produce this behavior.
+Perhaps most importantly, we demonstrate that the AC heat flux indicates that the truncated effective MFP, the median MFP of the thermal conductivity distribution~\cite{hosseini2021nondiffusive}, is smaller than the average line-of-sight, {the distance a phonon can travel without being scattered~\cite{doi:10.1063/1.4993601}}, between pores.
+We use the term \say{super-suppression} to refer to this truncation of the phonon MFP below the characteristic length scale of the nanostructuring.
+Super-suppression occurs through correlated scattering---{backscattering of phonons without thermalization}---such that reflected phonons undo some of the heat propagation by the phonons prior to scattering.
+The selective scattering of long-wavelength phonons, which correspond to larger MFPs, implies that the close-packed pores act as a band-pass filter.